-Figure~\ref{fig:fig7}(a) depicts the numerically exact GS $\ket{\Psi_0}$ as a linear combination~\cite{Frederiksen2004} of many-body kets where red arrows denotes quantum state of localized spins (using the same notation as introduced in Sec.~\ref{sec:magnons} for spin-1 localized spins) while blue arrows denote \mbox{spin-$\uparrow$} or \mbox{spin-$\downarrow$} electrons filling the single-particle energy levels \mbox{$\epsilon_0 = -\sqrt{2}$ eV}, $\epsilon_1 = 0$, and \mbox{$\epsilon_2 = \sqrt{2}$ eV} of noninteracting tight-binding Hamiltonian $\hat{H}_e$ [Eq.~\eqref{eq:elec_ham}].
-In contrast, we immediately notice in Fig.~\ref{fig:fig7}(b) that the interacting many-body GS $\ket{\Psi_0}^\mathrm{HP}_\mathrm{N_T=6}$ evaluated using truncated HP transformation with $N_T = 6$ is entirely different from $\ket{\Psi_0}$ shown in Fig.~\ref{fig:fig7}(a).
-Only when the truncation number is increased to $N_T = 20$ in Fig.~\ref{fig:fig7}(c) we find $\ket{\Psi_0}^\mathrm{HP}_\mathrm{N_T=20} = \ket{\Psi_0}$.
+Figure~\ref{fig:fig7}(a) depicts the numerically exact GS $\ket{\Psi_0}$ as a linear combination~\cite{Frederiksen2004} of many-body kets where red arrows denote quantum state of localized spins (using the same notation as introduced in Sec.~\ref{sec:magnons} for spin-1 localized spins) while blue arrows denote \mbox{spin-$\uparrow$} or \mbox{spin-$\downarrow$} electrons filling three single-particle energy levels \mbox{$\epsilon_0 = -\sqrt{2}$ eV}, $\epsilon_1 = 0$, and \mbox{$\epsilon_2 = \sqrt{2}$ eV} of noninteracting tight-binding Hamiltonian $\hat{H}_e$ [Eq.~\eqref{eq:elec_ham}].
+In contrast, we find in Fig.~\ref{fig:fig7}(b) that GS $\ket{\Psi_0}^\mathrm{HP}_{N_T=6}$ evaluated using truncated HP transformation with $N_T = 6$ is entirely different from $\ket{\Psi_0}$ shown in Fig.~\ref{fig:fig7}(a).
+Only when the truncation number is increased to $N_T = 20$ in Fig.~\ref{fig:fig7}(c) we find $\ket{\Psi_0}^\mathrm{HP}_{N_T=20} \equiv \ket{\Psi_0}$.